 Managing Media and Messages

 - Set time limits.
 Studies show that the less time kids spend in front of the screen, the less likely they are to be obese.
 Create a balanced schedule of how much media your child may consume and when.
-At Common Sense Media, we recommend no more than one to two hours of screen time per day.
+Common Sense Media recommends no more than one to two hours of screen time per day.

 - Point out celebrity "truth."
 Help inoculate your kids to the unrealistic images of beauty that show up throughout popular culture.
 Remind kids that it takes an army of stylists, trainers, makeup artists, and Photoshop editors to make celebrities look the way they do.

 - Model good behavior.
 Take a "screen break."
 Get everyone up and moving with a walk, a bike ride, a chore, or a trip to the store.

 - Talk about your values.
 You can't always be around to cover your kids' eyes or ears from inappropriate sexual content, but you can help them develop an inner compass by sharing your own values about sex.